radareorg/radare2-book/introduction/windows_compilation.md

 ### Meson (MSVC)

-**WARNING: This build is not being tested for the moment.
-Note that it does not compile every plugins available in radare2 yet.
-Refer to the [Mingw32](#mingw32) build below for a more stable and complete build.**

 The most native way to compile radare2 under Windows is to use meson + msvc.
 First you need **python3** to be installed on your computer.
 Once this is done, you can install the meson build system using `pip3 install meson` (with Administrator privileges).
 Now navigate to your Python installation folder, and copy the `meson.py` from `.\Scripts` subfolder into your radare2 folder.